julien-boudry/Condorcet/README.md

 * **Copeland** http://en.wikipedia.org/wiki/Copeland%27s_method

 * **KemenyYoung** http://en.wikipedia.org/wiki/Kemeny-Young_method
-*Neither perfect nor quick, however this implementation is operating normally.
-You are invited to read the corresponding Github issue, and if you are able to comment on issues in Github.
-Because this implementation uses no heuristic means, it is deliberately restrained to vote involving no more than 5 candidates; however, you can easily bypass this limitation by using ```namespace\KemenyYoung::setMaxCandidates(6);```, but your processor could work a long time when exceeding five candidates.
-In contrast, the number of voters do not impact the calculation time significantly.*
+*Kemeny-Young is currently limited to elections not exédant 6 candidates.
+For reasons of performance almost insuperable.
+Solutions for a populated cache precalculated data are under review to reach 7 or 8 candidates, and maybe even 9.*

 * **Minimax Family** http://en.wikipedia.org/wiki/Minimax_Condorcet
     * **Minimax_Winning** *(Does not satisfy the Condorcet loser criterion)*
     * **Minimax_Margin** *(Does not satisfy the Condorcet loser criterion)*
-    * **Minimax_Opposition** :warning: *By nature, this alternative does not meet any criterion of Condorcet.*
+    * **Minimax_Opposition**:warning: *By nature, this alternative does not meet any criterion of Condorcet.*

-* **Ranked Pairs *(Since v0.10, EXPERIMENTAL)*** https://en.wikipedia.org/wiki/Ranked_pairs
+* **RankedPairs *(Since v0.10, EXPERIMENTAL)*** https://en.wikipedia.org/wiki/Ranked_pairs

 * **Schulze Family** http://en.wikipedia.org/wiki/Schulze_method
     * **Schulze** Schulze Winning is recommended by Markus Schulze himself. ***This is the default choice.***
     * **Schulze_Margin**
     * **Schulze_Ratio**

-**The name of the above methods must be observed when you make calls, case sensitive.**
+**Exept Condorcet Basic, the bold name of the above methods must be observed when you make calls, case sensitive.**

 #### Add new one?
 This class is designed to be easily extensible with new algorithms.
 A modular schematic is already used for all algorithms provided, so you can easily help, do not forget to make a pull request!